ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 EXAMPLES block
 ==============

-After the shebang, the UTF-8 coding, the copyright line, the license, the ``ANSIBLE_METADATA`` section, and the ``DOCUMENTATION`` block comes the ``EXAMPLES`` block.
+After the shebang, the UTF-8 coding, the copyright line, the license, and the ``DOCUMENTATION`` block comes the ``EXAMPLES`` block.
 Here you show users how your module works with real-world examples in multi-line plain-text YAML format.
 The best examples are ready for the user to copy and paste into a playbook.
 Review and update your examples with every change to your module.

 Per playbook best practices, each example should include a ``name:`` line::